CMU-Perceptual-Computing-Lab/openpose/doc/installation/2_additional_settings.md

 1. Install the FLIR camera software, Spinnaker SDK.
 It is a proprietary software, so we cannot provide direct download link.
 Note: You might skip this step if you intend to use the 3-D OpenPose module with a different camera brand.
     1. Ubuntu: Get and install the latest Spinnaker SKD version in their default path.
 OpenPose will automatically find it.
 Otherwise, set the right path with CMake.
-    2. Windows: Donwload the latest Spinnaker SKD version from [https://www.ptgrey.com/support/downloads](https://www.ptgrey.com/support/downloads).
+    2. Windows: Download the latest Spinnaker SKD version from [https://www.ptgrey.com/support/downloads](https://www.ptgrey.com/support/downloads).
         - Copy `{PointGreyParentDirectory}\Point Grey Research\Spinnaker\bin64\vs2015\` as `{OpenPoseDirectory}\3rdparty\windows\spinnaker\bin\`.
 You can remove all the *.exe files.
         - Copy `{PointGreyParentDirectory}\Point Grey Research\Spinnaker\include\` as `{OpenPoseDirectory}\3rdparty\windows\spinnaker\include\`.
         - Copy `Spinnaker_v140.lib` and `Spinnakerd_v140.lib` from `{PointGreyParentDirectory}\Point Grey Research\Spinnaker\lib64\vs2015\` into `{OpenPoseDirectory}\3rdparty\windows\spinnaker\lib\`.